PNNL-CompBio/bmdrc/README.md

 **Continuous Data**

 - *ContinuousClass* The `ContinuousClass` object requires only four columns: chemical, endpoint, concentration, and response (a continuous variable with any range).
 All selected models support negative numbers and zeroes.
 NA values are automatically filtered out.
-Optionally, an ANOVA can be fit to determine if there's differences in concentrations, with checks to ensure an ANOVA model is appropriate for the given dataset.
+All models assume that data is meant to be monotonic (increasing/staying the same OR decreasing/staying the same).
+Thus, there will be one curve.
 See a full pipeline demo [here](https://github.com/PNNL-CompBio/bmdrc/blob/main/vignettes/Continuous%20Class%20Example.ipynb)

-Available Models: asymptotic regression, exponential, Gompertz, Hill, Michaelis-Mentin, polynomial regression (Quadratic, Cubic, Quartic, etc), power, Weibull
+Available Models: asymptotic regression, exponential, Gompertz, Hill, Michaelis-Mentin, power, Weibull

 # Example Data and Reports